FAQ

 psychologist Virginia BeachDo you accept insurance?

-Currently, I accept Optima in Virginia.
-If you have a type of insurance that I am not currently contracted with, then I can provide a receipt for you to give your insurance company that will work with your Out-of-Network provider benefits (call your insurance company to see if you qualify for out of network provider services).
+Currently, I accept Sentara/Optima in Virginia.
+If you have a type of insurance that I am not currently contracted with, then I can provide a receipt for you to give your insurance company that will work with your Out-of-Network (OON) provider benefits (call your insurance company to see if you qualify for OON provider services).
 Initial self-pay sessions may also apply to your deductible for those with high deductible plans.
-Once you reach your deductible, then your Out-of-Network benefits may become available.
-I also accept health spending debit cards.
-While I am not in-network for Colorado insurance plans, I do offer self-pay options with payment plans and can provide Out-of-network services.
-Please call our office if you have questions about Out-of-Network benefits or payment plans.
+Once you reach your deductible, then your OON benefits may become available.
+I also accept health spending debit cards and health savings account cards.
+While I am not in-network for Colorado insurance plans, I do offer self-pay options with payment plans and can provide OON services.
+Please call our office if you have questions about OON benefits or payment plans.

 Virginia Beach psychologistCan you prescribe medication?